What is the difference between a scrub, a peeling and an exfoliant?

 • A scrub uses physical, often coarse particles to mechanically remove dead skin cells.

-• A peeling uses active substances that weaken the bond between skin cells.
-This often makes the peeling gentler on the skin and can produce a more even exfoliation.
+• A peel uses active ingredients that weaken the bonds between skin cells.
+This makes the peel gentler on the skin and can provide a more even exfoliation.

-Choosing between a peeling or scrub depends on the needs of your skin, the desired intensity and your personal preference.
+Choosing between a peeling or scrub depends on your skin's needs, the desired intensity and your personal preference.

 How do you choose the right method for your skin type/skin condition?